roozbeh73/sju-amqp/demo-parent/readme-details.txt

 runtime in a manner that is property driven and invariant across different platforms.

-Project properties are used only at build time.
-It is located in the project
+Project **build** properties used by maven are in the project root:

-root:
-   ${project.artifactId}.build.properties
+> ${project.artifactId}.build.properties

-Application specific properties are loaded from
-   ${project.artifactId}.properties
+These properties are available in the maven pom itself since they are loaded at the initialize phase by the properties-maven-plugin.

+Container specific build properties are located in the project root and follow the convention of springContainer, tomcatContainer, etc.

+> ${container}Container.build.properties

+These build properties are applied via maven filters to populate configuration property files in the resources directory, but they are _not_ loaded into the maven property space at the initialize phase.
+They are strictly for creating configuration property files via maven filters.

+> /src/main/resources/${project.groupId}.${project.artifactId}.properties

 To
-   /src/main/resources/app.properties

-Container specific properties are located in the project root directory and follow the convention of springContainer, tomcatContainer, etc.
-This is loaded from:
-   ${container}Container.properties
-To
-   src/main/resources/${container}.properties
+> src/main/resources/${container}.properties

 The path to the container properties file will vary based on whether it is being referenced from maven at build time or from the application itself at